ipums/ipumspy/docs/source/getting_started.rst

 Quick Start
 ***********

-Once you have created a user account for your data collection of interest (currently only IPUMS USA is available via API) and generated an API key.
+Once you have created a user account for your data collection of interest (currently only IPUMS USA is available via API) and generated an API key:

 .. code:: python